-Toddlers are offered whole milk or water and Primary and Elementary students are offered Low fat (2 %) milk or water to drink with their lunch.
+Toddlers are offered whole milk or water, and Primary and Elementary students are offered Low fat (2 %) milk or water to drink with their lunch.
 Please do not send packaged drinks to school.

-Please be sure that we are aware of any known food allergies.
+Please be sure that the front office is aware of any known food allergies and that this information is included on your child's Emergency Contact Form.